 YOUR VOTE, YOUR VOICE

-Statewide Issue 2
+Statewide Issue 2 to Fund Public Infrastructure Capital Improvements

 Please find below a collection of publicly available voting resources collected for your convenience.
 Breakthrough does not endorse any political party or candidate, but we strongly encourage you to participate in our democracy to make your voice heard.